Facilitating world-class research

 If your proposed research will involve face-to-face interactions with human participants, you will need to notify the research ethics committee that granted approval during the COVID-19 pandemic before undertaking any recruitment for face-to-face interaction with participants, once face-to-face research is permissible again.

-Whilst all committees are doing their best to conduct ethics reviews within the usual timeframes, some may be delayed, given that people are working from home and with caring duties.
+Whilst all committees are doing their best to conduct ethics reviews within the usual timeframes, some may be delayed, given that members of the team and the ethics committees are working from home and some have caring duties.

 Links to a number of funders’ COVID-19 ethics resources and guidance are available from the UKRI website.